Skip to main content

 In case the stay is longer than 30 days, the funds declaration should be of 30 days.

-The amount of days is calculated as so called, person-day (the value of a one person-day is 200 PLN).
-In December of the same year when employee’s stay finishes, the unit of the employee is charged by the total amount of person-days.
+1. The amount of days is calculated as so called, person-day (the value of a one person-day is 200 PLN).
+At the end of each calendar year (in December), after the exchange is completed, the unit of the staff member, PhD student is charged for the total number of person-days used for the bilateral exchange.
 The money gathered from the funds declarations are used to cover the accommodation costs of incoming employees, within the bilateral cooperation, at the JU.

-Trips to the partner universities that cover living expenses (i.e. accommodation and daily allowances) for JU’s doctoral students and employees, JU will cover the health insurance in accordance with the travel form (wniosek wyjazdowy).
-The home unit (institute/faculty) may cover tickets costs, flat rate travel allowance or other financial support from different sources;
+• Trips to the partner universities that cover living expenses (i.e. accomodation and daily allowances) for JU academics and PhD students: JU will cover the cost of health insurance in accordance with the Foreign Travel Request Form (wniosek wyjazdowy).
+The home unit (faculty/institute) may cover the cost of tickets and/or grant one flat rate travel allowance and/or grant local travel allowance lump sum.

-Trips to partner universities that cover only accommodation for JU’s doctoral students and employees, JU will cover the health insurance in accordance with the travel form (wniosek wyjazdowy), whereas JU’s IRO will pay a daily allowance of 20 EUR.
-The home unit (institute/faculty) may cover tickets costs, one flat rate travel allowance or even complete the difference between the daily allowance provided by IRO and the allowance stipulated by the Ministry of Family, Labour and Social Policy.
+• Trips to the partner universities that cover only accomodation for JU academics and PhD students: JU will cover the cost of health insurance in accordance with the Foreign Travel Request Form (wniosek wyjazdowy), while JU IRO will pay a daily allowance of 20 EUR.
+The home unit (faculty/institute) may cover the cost of tickets and/or grant one flat rate travel allowance and/or grant local travel allowance lump sum.

-Trips to partner universities that do not cover any expenses for JU’s doctoral students and employees, JU will cover the health insurance in accordance with the travel form (wniosek wyjazdowy), whereas ) JU’s IRO will pay a daily allowance of 80 EUR – for staff members, and 50 EUR – for doctoral students.
-The home unit (institute/faculty) may cover tickets costs or flat rate travel allowance.
+• Trips to the partner universities that do not cover any expenses for JU academics and PhD students: JU will cover the cost of health insurance in accordance with the Foreign Travel Request Form (wniosek wyjazdowy), while JU IRO will pay a daily flat allowance of 80 EUR - for staff members, and 50 EUR - for PhD students.
+The home unit (faculty/institute) may cover the cost of tickets and/or grant one flat rate travel allowance and/or grant local travel allowance lump sum.

 All faculty and non-faculty staff members willing to pursue their exchange program in the Jagiellonian University within the bilateral exchange should be nominated by the International Relations Office (or equivalent) of their home university.